Rajiv Shah: United States Department of Agriculture (USDA)

 Shah was nominated by President Obama to serve as Chief Scientist and Undersecretary of Agriculture for Research, Education and Economics on April 17, 2009.
 He was confirmed unanimously by the United States Senate on May 12, 2009.

 United States Agency for International Development (USAID)

-Shah was nominated to serve as the 16th Administrator of USAID on November 10, 2009 and confirmed by the United States Senate unanimously on Christmas Eve, December 24, 2009.
+Shah was nominated to serve as the sixteenth administrator of USAID on November 10, 2009 and confirmed by the United States Senate unanimously on Christmas Eve, December 24, 2009.
 He was sworn into office by Secretary of State Hillary Rodham Clinton on January 7, 2010.

 Emergency management

-On his fifth day as Administrator, a 7.0 magnitude earthquake struck Port-au-Prince, Haiti, that destroyed the capital and killed more than 200,000 citizens.
+On his fifth day as administrator, a 7.0 magnitude earthquake struck Port-au-Prince, Haiti, that destroyed the capital and killed more than 200,000 citizens.
 Shah was tasked by President Obama to lead the United States response to the disaster, launching one of the largest humanitarian efforts in history.